fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 Example of the Public Key pair of the previous Private Key:
 >0424c0c77337959e372042125a9907872dccdc7c5e3ca784c846a99f8cbe09c220d2383fa661f3de10d433a8397155a68c20540ae3bcb39368ebf8a3d26187f34a

 Generally, when making a cryptocurrency account, you will be given a randomly generated seed/recovery/mnemonic phrase.
-This phrase is made up of 12 or 24 random words from the english dictionary and derives (gives access to) many private keys (or many accounts).
+This phrase is made up of 12 or 24 random words from the english dictionary and derives (gives access to) many private keys (many accounts).

 ![Key Generation](./key-generation.drawio.png)